smileinnovation/imannotate/README.md

 ```

-To compile a "production" distribution, go in "ui" directory and type:
+To compile a _production_ distribution, go in `/ui` directory and type:

 ```
 npm install